-The value in the body and the daily need
+Importance in the body and daily requirement

 Vitamin D and Testosterone

-According to information from Dr. S. Kaadri’s book Testosterone Factor, testosterone is involved in building bone tissue, helps absorb calcium, and embed this element in the parts of the body that it needs.
+According to information from Dr. S. Kaadri’s book “Testosterone Factor”, testosterone is involved in building bone tissue, helps to absorb calcium and integrate this element into those parts of the body that it needs.

 Although vitamin D has an extensive effect on testosterone, the main ones are:

-Consequences of vitamin D deficiency for men:
+The consequences of vitamin D deficiency for men:

 Sources of Vitamin D